Lagrangian intersections and a conjecture of Arnol'd: Spectral invariants

-where $i^\nu_*:H_*(X^\nu)\to H_*(X)$ is the map induced by the natural inclusion $i^\nu:X^\nu\to X$.
-This number is critical value of $f$.
-The function $c_{LS}:H_*(X)\setminus\{0\}\times C^\infty(X)$ is often called a \textit{minmax critical value selector}.
-The following proposition summarizing the properties of the resulting function, which are well-known facts from the classical Ljusternik--Schnirelman theory, see, e.g., Hofer and Zehnder~\cite{HZ}, see also~\cite{Cha,Vi2,CLOT,GG}.
+where $i^\nu_*:H_*(X^\nu)\to H_*(X)$ is the map induced by the inclusion $i^\nu:X^\nu\to X$.
+The function is called the \textit{minmax critical value selector} of $f$.
+The following properties are well-known from classical Ljusternik-Schnirelman theory; see, e.g., \cite{HZ,Cha,Vi2,CLOT,GG}.